manasvipatil2002/Manasvi-Patil/README.md

 ## PROJECT NAME:

-#### HR Analytics: A Complete Employee Data Analysis Project using Tableau Dashboard
+#### HR Analytics: A Complete Employee Data Analysis Project using Advance-Excel

 ## ABOUT PROJECT: